AjGit24/hack-the-tunnels-challenges/challenges/cache-product-data.md

 ## Acceptance Criteria:

-The user has added setup a connection with the cache of their choice and has modfied the product service to cache products and their reviews together.
+The user has setup a connection with the cache of their choice and has modfied the product service to cache products and their reviews together.